-There are 46 million people are enslaved around the world today, more than at any point in history.
-This includes 13,000 in the UK.
+There are 46 million people are enslaved around the world today, including around 13,000 in the UK.
 The eradication of slavery by 2030 now appears in the UN's Sustainable Development Goals.
-The UK is a world-leader in fighting slavery, with the Modern Slavery Act, the new government task force, and the new International Modern Slavery Fund.
-But the growth of the antislavery movement over the past 20 years masks its short-term thinking: it lacks robust, evidence-based strategies for abolition.
+The UK is a world-leader in fighting slavery, with the Modern Slavery Act and the new government task force.
+But the growth of the antislavery movement over the past 20 years masks its short-term thinking: we lack robust, long-term, evidence-based strategies for abolition.

-Please join us at this roundtable showcase of the Freedom Blueprint, where we will invite debate and new ideas, and seek new partnerships.
-Speakers include Professor Kevin Bales, Professor Todd Landman, Professor Zoe Trodd, and MP and equalities campaigner Jess Phillips.
+This showcase of The Freedom Blueprint will invite debate and new ideas from attendees, and seek new partnerships.
+Speakers include Professor Kevin Bales, Professor Todd Landman, Professor Zoe Trodd, Dr Alison Gardner, and MP Jess Phillips.

 This event is part of Nottingham in Parliament Day, celebrating the institutions, businesses and people that make Nottingham great.
 Find out more at: www.nottinghaminparliamentday.uk